patrickleweryharris/password-creator/README.md

 $ password_creator --set_chars 4
 flou # An example
 ```

+- Any valid integer can be used as a length or number of characters.
+- Delimiters can be any string.
+Not that the last character in the string is always shaved off to provide better readability for simple input.
-**Note**: any invalid inputs will result in the default values being used
+**Note**: any invalid inputs will result in the default values being used.
 ## Contribute

 PRs accepted.